rkaunismaa/NLP4HTML/README.md

 ## Friday, July 14, 2023

 This really should be very easy to do with srapy!
 Trying to scrape yahoo finance ....

+Trying to see what I can get going using [ScrappyYahooFinance](https://github.com/iaugustine/WebScraping_Scrapy_YahooFinanceData)